gta-online-v2/docs/docs/introduction.md

 slug: /
 ---

-# GTA:O 2.0 Introduction
+# Online 2.0 Introduction

-**GTA:O 2.0 for FiveM** is a recreation of the classic GTA Online experience on the FiveM platform, focusing on delivering a high-quality, smooth, and maintainable gameplay environment.
+**Online 2.0 for FiveM** is a recreation of the classic GTA Online experience on the FiveM platform, focusing on delivering a high-quality, smooth, and maintainable gameplay environment.
 This project aims to bring the core features of GTA Online to FiveM, allowing players to enjoy the open-world action, heists, and multiplayer interactions of the original game.

 It's designed for communities seeking stability, performance, and a familiar online experience in a customizable server setting.